earlycamp/theStewaker/arrays/questions/002print.md

 if arrayOne = array('hugo', [10,20,30,40,50])

-Your program should print:
+Your program should print the following when run:

-`10
+10

 20

 30

-40`

-When it is run.
+40